daily-demos/call-object-react/README.md

 In our app, when a user clicks to start a call, the app will create a [meeting room](https://docs.daily.co/reference#rooms), pass the room’s URL to a new Daily call object, and join the call [0].
 The call object is something that keeps track of important information about the meeting, like other participants (including their audio and video tracks) and the things they do on the call (e.g. muting their mic or leaving), and provides methods for interacting with the meeting.
 The app leverages this object to update its state accordingly, and to carry out user actions like muting or screen-sharing.
 When the user leaves the meeting room, the call object is destroyed.

 [0] If you'll be hardcoding the room URL for testing, the room will be passed as is to the call object.
 It bears repeating that _this is NOT recommended for production_.

+Please note this project is designed to work with rooms that have [privacy](https://www.daily.co/blog/intro-to-room-access-control/) set to `public`.
+If you are hardcoding a room URL, please bare in mind that token creation, pre-authorization and knock for access have not been implemented (meanings other participants may not be able to join your call)

 ## Running locally